veyon/docs/admin/reference.rst

 **Directories**

 In order to make a configuration generic and independent of the user, you should use placeholder variables instead of absolute paths in the directory settings.
-A more detailed explanation of possible values can be found in section :ref:`placeholder variables`.
+A more detailed explanation of possible values can be found in section :ref:`RefPlaceholderVariables`.

-.. _UserConfiguration:
+.. _RefUserConfiguration:

 :index:`User configuration`
 	The user specific configuration of the Master program resides in the directory defined here.
 This configuration